regras/bcgui/README.md

 # bcgui

-Is a Python tool for monitoring the dynamic evolution of a blockchain under the control of a consensus mechanism.
+Is a Python tool for monitoring the dynamic evolution of a single node blockchain on the network under the control of a consensus mechanism.
 For practical development, the application has been integrated with the [PPoS](https://github.com/regras/bc_pos) protocol.

 ---
 ## Getting Started